-Lilly joined us from the Kierpark Kennel at the start of August 2017.
-Karen and Kevin, the owners of Kierpark, are the same breeders that bred Roxy, our foundation girl.
+Lilly joined us from the Kierpark Kennel.
+Karen and Kevin, the owners of Kierpark, also bred Roxy, our foundation girl.
 We are over the moon that they have entrusted us with another very special puppy.

 We have never owned a Dapple Dachshund previously and we are in love with her and her colouring!
 Lilly is known as a Silver Dapple - underneath the 'spots' she actually has a 'Black and Tan' coat so is officially a 'Black and Tan Dapple', but the term 'Silver Dapple' was given many years ago due to the silver colour of their markings.
 These markings are a pattern on top of the Black and Tan (imagine someone flicking bleach with a paint brush and wherever the bleach touched, it washed away the original colour).